 About the S.M.L.A.

-While the origins of the game of Lacrosse is attributed to the First Nations people of Canada more three hundred years ago, the first records of the modern game date back to the early 1800’s.
+While the origins of the game of Lacrosse is attributed to the First Nations people of Canada more than three hundred years ago, the first records of the modern game date back to the early 1800’s.
 This popular sport has grown significantly since then and is now recognized as Canada’s national summer sport with minor associations everywhere across the country.

 The Shuswap Minor Lacrosse Association filed its constitution and by-laws in 1996, and since then has fielded teams annually of boys and girls between the ages of 6 and 17.